newrelic/newrelic-python-agent/README.md

 ## Usage

-This package can be installed via pip:
+This package supports Python 3.9+, and can be installed via pip:

 ```bash
 pip install newrelic